NEUROIMAGING / MAGNETIC RESONANCE

 GBCAs are, in general, associated with an excellent safety profile

-- risk of reaction to GBCAs is low (0.04-0.3% of administrations); the risk is higher in patients with a previous hypersensitivity reaction to GBCAs, bronchial asthma, or known allergy to iodine-based contrast media
+- risk of a reaction to GBCAs is generally low (0.04-0.3% of administrations); the risk is higher in patients with a history of hypersensitivity reaction to GBCAs, bronchial asthma, or a known allergy to iodine-based contrast media

 - reactions can be acute or chronic